mpicbg-scicomp/tissue_miner/README.md

 sudo apt-get install git
 git clone https://github.com/mpicbg-scicomp/tissue_miner.git ${TM_HOME}
 ${TM_HOME}/installation/ubuntu/install_tm.sh
-source ~/.bashrc
+source ${HOME}/.bashrc
 ```

 * To update TissueMiner on Ubuntu, click [here](faq.md#how-to-update-my-tissueminer-installation)

 ### Other Systems

-* To install TissueMiner on MacOS, Windows or any non-Ubuntu Linux system we provide a Docker container that bundles TissueMiner and all its dependencies.
-If not yet present on your system, you need to install the [docker engine](https://docs.docker.com/)
+* To install TissueMiner on a MacOS or a Windows system, we provide a Docker container that bundles TissueMiner and all its dependencies.
+If not yet present on your system, you need to install the [docker toolbox](https://www.docker.com/products/docker-toolbox)
 beforehand.
+On any non-Ubuntu Linux, please install the [docker engine](https://docs.docker.com/).

 * Next, you can download the TissueMiner application bundled in a docker image called _etournay/tissue_miner_.